Ireland on road to recovery, but many left behind

-MULLINGAR, Ireland (Reuters) - Struggling cafe owner Julie Mangan rolls her eyes at talk of packed restaurants and queues for house viewings in Dublin as proof that Ireland’s battered economy is finally on the mend.
+MULLINGAR, Ireland, July 28 (Reuters) - Struggling cafe owner Julie Mangan rolls her eyes at talk of packed restaurants and queues for house viewings in Dublin as proof that Ireland’s battered economy is finally on the mend.

 With two consecutive years of growth, falling unemployment and the property market showing signs of life, Ireland is being held up by European leaders as the continent’s best chance for a bail-out success story.